 "This is a very nice gun," the President murmured, awed.

 Denny smiled.
-"Guns are the new currency, Mr. President.
-We only want you to load it for important matters.
+"Guns are our currency, Mr. President.
+Now, we only want you to load it for important matters.
 My fearless leader doesn't care if your lady's being a ham.
 Remember, only important things."

 "This is…magic?" the Minister asked, looking wary.
-He grew even more frightened when the President spun the chamber and it clicked into place; he was aiming at the Minister's chair with a laugh.
+He grew even more frightened when the President spun the chamber and it clicked into place; he was aiming at the Minister's chair with a chuckle.

 "Magic and science," Denny corrected.
 "Norms that won't be so shocking when we win the war, sir."

-He held out a hand, and they complied, realizing the meeting was over.
-"We'll be in touch,
+He held out a hand, and they complied, realising the meeting was over.
+"We'll be in touch, Minister, Mr. President."

 "You're off then?" the Minister said unnecessarily, sounding oddly disappointed.

 "Back to New York, as it were," Denny was at liberty to say.
-"Got a lovely little place there, and I'm in need of a kip."
+"Got a lovely little place there, and I'm in need of a nap."

 "New York?" the President said, and then grinned.
 "And I presume your fearless leader is one of ours?
 An American?"

 "Sorry to disappoint," Denny chortled.
-"Our leader isn't a yank; rather, he's a right side more English than our bloody Minister over here."
+"Our leader isn't a yank.
+Rather, he's even more English than our young Minister over there.
+Hates the weather and expects a Christmas special."

 Seeing the glee turn to mild annoyance on the Minister's face was priceless, and Denny bowed and showed himself out.
 He was free to laugh once his feet hit Downing Street, and he straightened his suit proudly.
 Denny rather thought he'd done a bang up job of it all.